apache/druid/docs/querying/dart.md

 ## Query context parameters

-You can use query context parameters to control Dart's behavior.
-The following table lists the supported query context parameters:
+You can use any SQL query context parameters to control Dart's behavior unless otherwise stated.
+Additionally, the following table lists the supported MSQ engine query context parameters that Dart supports:

 | Parameter | Description | Default value |
 |---|---|---|